University of Technology Sydney

 Course intended learning outcomes

-1.1 An advanced and integrated understanding of a complex body of legal knowledge, including the Australian legal system, impacts of historical and ongoing Anglo-Australian laws, social justice, cultural and international contexts, the principles and values of ethical practice, and contemporary developments in law and its professional practice.
+1.1 Utilise an advanced and integrated understanding of a complex body of legal knowledge relating to intellectual property and innovation systems and contemporary developments in law and its professional practice.

 Admission requirements